 Do not place sign supports on median traffic railings unless AASHTO or FDOT standard design requirements for sign visibility cannot be met by placing the sign supports on the outside shoulder of the roadway or outside shoulder of bridge or roadway traffic railing as shown in Figure 7.1.2.1.
-If sign supports must be attached to or placed within a median traffic railing, utilize a standard FDOT or other crashworthy detail specifically developed for that item as an attachment to a traffic railing.
-Discontinuous items located on median traffic railings for which no FDOT standard detail or design is available for must be crash tested to, or accepted at, NCHRP Report 350 Test Level 3 minimum as attachments to traffic railings.
+If sign supports must be attached to or placed on a median traffic railing, utilize Index 11871.
+For permanent signs, Index 11871 can only be used for the following signs which are considered critical to safety: No U-Turns (R3-1) w/ Official Use Only (FTP 65-06), Left Lane Ends (W9-1), Lane Ends Merge Right (W9-2) and Merge Symbol (W4-2).
+For all temporary/work zone signs, when Index 600 cannot be achieved for post mounted signs and barrier or traffic railing exists, Index 11871 shall be used.
+Discontinuous items located on median traffic railings for which no FDOT standard detail or design is available, must adhere to the following design requirements: